-Walmart to buy Bonobos for $310M in its bigger push into fashion retail
+Walmart to buy Bonobos for $310M as it doubles down on fashion

 “We’re seeing momentum in the business as we expand our value proposition with customers and it’s incredible to see how fast we’re moving,” said Lore in a statement.
 “Adding innovators like Andy will continue to help us shape the future of Walmart, and the future of retail.
 I’m thrilled to welcome Andy and the entire Bonobos team.
 They’ve created an amazing product and customer experience, and that will not change.
 In fact, Andy will be a great influence on the company, especially in leading our collection of exclusive brands offered online.”

-Bonobos had raised just under $128 million and had always said it had its sights set on an IPO.
+Bonobos had raised just under $128 million, with the last round in 2014, and had always said it had its sights set on an IPO.
 The fact that this deal happened, and that Bonobos hadn’t raised any more money in the last three years, speaks to how those plans may not have been materialising as it had hoped.

 One of the big issues is that to win in e-commerce, you need economies of scale, and in that regard it may have proven to be too much of a challenge for the company.
 What’s interesting is that one of Bonobos’ specialties has been building a connection between online and offline shopping, which is something that Walmart may be interested in tapping.